CynthiyaJohn/cs-interview-snippets/README.md

 **Demonstrates:**

-* How default mutable arguments retain state across function calls
+* Persistence of default mutable arguments across calls
-* Why this behavior is dangerous
+* Why this is a common Python pitfall

 📌 **Interview angle:**
 Why should mutable objects not be used as default arguments?